effekt-lang/effekt/examples/features/adts.effekt.md

 Each definition starts with the `type` keyword and is followed by the name of the datatype.
 Enclosed by curly braces and separated by newlines, variants consisting of a name and optional fields can be defined.

-Creating instances of this type functions just as you might expect:
+Creating instances of this datatype functions just as you might expect:

 ```effekt:repl
 val file = File("README.md", "Effekt")